OE-FET/customxepr/README.md

 ![Screenshot of CustomXepr GUI](/Screenshots/Screenshot_all_dark.png)

+## Instrument communication
+CustomXepr communicates through all instruments over ethernet connections.
+Communication to the Keithley and MercuryiTC is handled through NI-VISA, which means that very little in the source code needs to be changed when switching to a different interface.
+It is planned to switch from NI-VISA to the open source pyvisa-py backend in the mid-term.

 ## Job-scheduling

 CustomXepr's core consists of functions for preconfigured tasks, such as changing the cryostat temperature, recording a transfer curve, performing a preconfigured ESR measurement.